 Capacity and SKUs in Power BI embedded analytics

-Power BI embedded analytics requires a capacity (A, EM, or P SKU) in order to publish embedded Power BI content.
+Power BI embedded analytics requires a capacity (A, EM, P, or F SKU) in order to publish embedded Power BI content.

 Capacity is a dedicated set of resources reserved for exclusive use.
 It offers dependable, consistent performance for your content.